 6. Murphy's Law

-Failure 1: Beam Edges
+Failure 1: Beam edges

 Figure 1. illustrates a problem that was found in many locations on the structure, in particular where plate gussets had been welded to I-Beams.
 The sharp edges of the plate sections are particularly difficult to coat.
 They should have been radiused,which would have facilitated a better application of the coating.
-However this is not the full extent, nor is it the single cause of the problem;
+However this is not the full extent, nor is it the single cause of the problem.

 Inadequate film thickness is a basic problem that is clearly not given enough attention by inspectors, although one would expect applicators to understand the requirements.
 The specifications call for a stripe coat that was obviously not applied.
-This failure will progress rapidly, undercutting will soon fail the system (2-3 Years) to the point that an expensive re-paint will be required.
+This failure will progress rapidly, and undercutting will soon fail the system (2-3 years) to the point that an expensive re-paint will be required.

-1. Select coatings with improved edge retention characteristics.
+1. Select coatings with improved edge-retention characteristics.